PINNs Part 3: Solving the Hydrogen Atom Schrodinger Equation

 $$\begin{eqnarray} \psi_{nlm} = \sqrt{\left(\frac{2}{na}\right)^3 \frac{(n - l - 1)!}{2n(n + l)!}}e^{-r/na} \left(\frac{2r}{na}\right)^l \left[L^{2l + 1}_{n - l - 1}\left(\frac{2r}{na}\right)\right] \sqrt{\frac{(2l + 1)(l - m)!}{4 \pi (l + m)!}} e^{im \phi} P^m_l(cos \theta) , \end{eqnarray}$$

-with the energy eigenvalue (found when solving $R$),
+with the energy eigenvalue (found when solving for $R$),

 $$\begin{eqnarray} E_n = -\left[\frac{m}{2 \hbar^2} \left(\frac{e^2}{4 \pi \varepsilon_0} \right)^2 \right] \frac{1}{n^2}. \end{eqnarray}$$